Author: Jeff Bacon

 • Affect employment, professional licensing, and federal firearms restrictions

-Even where the underlying allegations do not hold up at the full hearing, the temporary order can reshape the family law case while it is in place.
-The longer it sits unchallenged, the more difficult the unwinding.
+The allegations may not hold up at the full hearing.
+Even so, the temporary order can reshape the family law case while it is in place.
+The longer it sits unchallenged, the harder the unwinding.

 How to Respond When You Are Served